WesKulaga/Key-Clicker/README.md

 ## Contact

-- For any questions or feedback, feel free to contact the project owner:
+- For any questions or feedback, feel free to contact the project owner: wesleykulaga1@gmail.com
-    Email: wesleykulaga1@gmail.com